mdarora/BookStore_project/README.txt

 2022-11-07

 0315
-	-Because additional projects were not included in my github repo , i created a new repo on github and added this readme and starting the new projct from starting
+	-Because additional projects were not included in my github repo before, I created a new repo on github and added this readme and starting the new projct from starting
+0332
+	-Commented signin flag in startup.cs file